-Parking lots shall include the necessary dimensions for the on-site maneuvering of refuse vehicles and fire trucks, as determined by the City Engineer and Fire Marshal.
-A 20 to 26-foot-wide, unobstructed driveway, lane, or other access way and turn-around may be required for this purpose, as required in the International Fire Code.
+Parking lots shall include the necessary dimensions for the on-site maneuvering of refuse vehicles and fire trucks, as determined by the City Transportation Engineer and City Fire Marshal.
+A minimum-20 to 26-foot-wide, unobstructed driveway, lane, or other access way and turn-around may be required for this purpose, as required in the International Fire Code.
 No off-site maneuvering is permitted.